Vyral/base-template/_drafts/what-do-you-need-to-know-to-master-property-management.md

 First, you have to give the tenant occupying the property the equivalent of one month’s rent or find them a new property yourself.
 Then, you have to file an N12 form and attend a tribunal in order to prove that you’re actually moving back in. **If you don’t move back into the property and the tenant that you asked to leave finds out, you can get fined up to $25,000.** My team and I work closely with our landlords, so if one of them is in this kind of situation, we offer to help them represent themselves during the tribunal process.

+If you would like to watch my full presentation [click here. ](https://www.youtube.com/watch?v=7FMq-lMhy-c)

 If you have any further questions about property management or there’s anything else I can assist you with, don’t hesitate to reach out to me.
 I’d be happy to help you.

 &nbsp;